 It can be a little stressful figuring out the best ways to help your teen when they are trying to prepare for a new sports season, but the team at Children’s Healthcare of Atlanta is here to share tips on how to get your kid get back on the field, court or course safely after the off season.

-“Parents and coaches should be mindful of how to properly help a teen condition his or her body to safely return to sports after taking time off,” says Julie Johnson, PT, MPT, Board Certified Sports Specialists in Sports Physical Therapy and Certified Strength and Conditioning Specialist.
+“Parents and coaches should be mindful of how to properly help a teen condition his or her body to safely return to sports after taking time off,” says Julie Johnson, PT, MPT, Clinical Manager, Sports Medicine Physical Therapy.

 5 tips for preparing your growing athlete after the off season

 Check out the following recommendations on how growing athletes can best prepare to return to sports and make sure they aren’t at risk for a training-related injury:

 Focus on a different sport during the off season.
 For example, soccer requires a lot of dynamic running.
 Encourage your soccer player to try biking, swimming or low-intensity jogging to give those often-used bones and muscles a break and to practice different movement patterns.
 Cross training may also help your teen participate in multiple sports until they are skeletally mature, so as to not put too much stress on particular body parts while their bones are still growing.